mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 ### Microsoft Copilot (Think Deeper)

-Interestingly, Copilot in "Think Deeper" mode did only slightly better, insofar as the generated benchmark had an acceptable running time from the start, and the benchmark itself was reduced to
+Copilot in "Think Deeper" mode did somewhat better:
+* The generated benchmark had an acceptable ETA from the start.
+* The useless performance comparison between "explicit" and "implicit" casts was removed.

+What remained, was a comparison between summing over `int[]` and `ArrayList<Integer>`, that we already discussed above:
 ```java
     /**
  * Pure primitive loop: no casts or object indirection.